TheNaubit/bull-board-dockerized/README.md

 ## Notes

-Do not compile it to a single standalone executable with the `--minify` param since it breaks the internal code.
+- Do not compile it to a single standalone executable with the `--minify` param since it breaks the internal code.

+- When publishing, make sure to change `<my_new_version_code>` with the new version code (until I automatize the process).